Kong/developer.konghq.com/app/_how-tos/add-rate-limiting-tiers-with-kong-gateway.md

 faqs:
   - q: Why can't I use the regular Rate Limiting plugin to rate limit tiers of consumers?
-    a: In this tutorial, we use the Rate Limiting Advanced plugin because it supports sliding windows, which we use to apply the rate limiting logic while taking into account previous hit rates (from the window that immediately precedes the current) using a dynamic weight.
+    a: We use the Rate Limiting Advanced plugin because it supports sliding windows, which we use to apply the rate limiting logic while taking into account previous hit rates (from the window that immediately precedes the current) using a dynamic weight.

 tools:
     - deck